Common-Longitudinal-ICU-data-Format/CLIF-TableOne/TABLEONE_VIEWER_GUIDE.md

 # Table One Results Viewer - User Guide

-The Streamlit app now includes a comprehensive Table One Results Viewer that displays all generated cohort analysis results in an organized, interactive interface.
+The Streamlit app includes a comprehensive Table One Results Viewer that displays all generated cohort analysis results in an organized, interactive interface.

 ## Accessing the Viewer